-- 1) HOG Detection: To detect people by their body shape, we apply a full body and an upper body shape detector based on Histograms of Oriented Gradients [16], [17].
-We use a scale factor between two layers of the image pyramid of 1.1 for performance reasons.
+- 1) HOG Detection: To detect people by their body shape, we apply a full body and an upper body detector based on Histograms of Oriented Gradients (HOG) [17], [18].
+We use a scale factor between two layers of the HOG feature image pyramid of 1.1 for performance reasons.
+All other parameters are set to the ones described in the original implementation [17].
 A ground plane constraint for sitting and standing people is used to reduce false positives.
 This also increases the processing performance by a factor of 2 compared to processing the full image. - 2) Face Detection: The face detection system utilizes the well-known AdaBoost detector of Viola & Jones [8].
 The method is configured to detect faces up to a minimum size of 30x30 pixels with a scale change between two pyramid levels of 1.1.
-We apply the detector only on the upper half of the image to reduce processing time and false positives. - 3) Motion Detection: Each time the robot does not move, which is signaled by the robot's odometry, we apply a simple motion difference detection.
+We apply the detector only on the upper half of the image to reduce processing time and false positives. - 3) Motion Detection: Each time the robot does not move, signaled by the robot's odometry, we apply a simple motion difference detection.
 The difference image between two frames is thresholded, and a connected components algorithm gives bounding boxes of moving regions in the image. - 4) Leg detection: The leg detection module uses range data delivered by the robot's laser range finder (LRF) and applies a boosted set of classifiers to distinguish legs from other objects in the environment [11].
 By searching for paired legs, the system produces hypotheses of the user's position.
 However, objects similar to legs, like tables and chairs, often lead to false positive detections.
+In this work we use discrete AdaBoost with one-dimensional, brute-force-trained weak classifiers.
+Yet, recent experiments showed that performance could be heavily increased when using gentle AdaBoost with decision trees with 2-3 stumps as weak classifiers.